ScottyLabs/course-api/README.md

 To upload a new version of the Course API to PiPy (so it's accessable through pip):

 1. Increment the version number in `setup.py`.
 We use [semantic versioning](http://semver.org), so in a version `x.y.z`, `z` should be incremented for bugfixes, `y` for new features, and `x` for versions that break compatibility.
-2. To upload a new distribution, run `python3 setup.py register sdist upload` from the root of the project.
+2. To upload a new distribution, make sure you have twine installed.
+If you do not, run the command `pip3 install twine`.
+Then run `twine upload dist/*` from the root of the project.
 Use `ScottyLabs` as the username.
 The password can be found on the ScottyLabs Google Drive password store.